 This is obviously a problem with the fundamental design of the product.
-The sides should either be insulted interiorly so that only a safe amount of heat passes through into the consumer's hands or there should be an additional protective later added to the outside made of a nonconductive substance so that consumer is protected.
+Either the interior sides should be insulted so that only a safe amount of heat passes through into the consumer's hands, or there should be an additional protective added to the outside made of a nonconductive substance so that the consumer is protected.

 Types of Damages Available to Recover

 If the plaintiff can prove that the design defect was the producing cause of the personal injury, property damage, or death, then they are eligible to recover damages.
 Please keep in mind that there can be more than one producing cause.
 Simply put, a producing cause refers to an "efficient, exciting, or contributory cause, which, in a natural sequence, produces injuries or damages complained of, if any."